bruennijs/bitnami-docker-nginx/README.md

 ```

 You can configure the containers [logging driver](https://docs.docker.com/engine/admin/logging/overview/) using the `--log-driver` option if you wish to consume the container logs differently.
 In the default configuration docker uses the `json-file` driver.

+# Customizing this image

+Refer to the [customize instructions](./custom/README.md) for more information about how to extend this image.

 # Maintenance